headHUB/morTimmy/README.md

 ## Hardware details

 I've purchased the following initial hardware from the british site http://www.hobbycomponents.com/.
 It was the only site that I could find in Europe that had alot of the required components and had a lot of positive reviews.
+These parts will allow me to build the basic robot chassis for testing

 - 1x Ultrasonic Module HC-SR04 Distance Sensor
 - 2x L298N Stepper Motor Driver Controller Board